bobshort4bobby4/Flipping-Tiles-Game-PP2/README.md

   ### Timer
   As the game is in progress the time taken is tracked and displayed above the play area.
 When the player completes the final pair the time taken is displayed in the modal screen display area.
-If the time is quicker than any other during that playing session the Best Time display is up-dated with the new best time.
+If the time is quicker than any other during that playing session or it is the first game in that session the Best Time display is up-dated with the new best time.
 This satisfies the user need to be able to gauge/score their performance.